Kefir Soda Starter

 • Can I use less than ½ cup from my previous kefir soda to ferment a new bottle?
 You will need to experiment.
 If the result is weak, you could try extending the fermentation time.

 • Is fermentation affected by the temperature in my house?
 Yes.
-Warm temperature will accelerate fermentation (carbonation), while cooler temperatures will slow it down.
-The ideal temperature for fermenting is around 70-75°F.
+Warm room temperature will accelerate fermentation and result in strong carbonation, while cooler temperatures will slow fermentation down and result in less carbonation.
+The ideal temperature for fermenting is around 70-75°F. See answers to ''I am not getting any fizz.
+It's been several days already.
+What should I do?" and "What could affect fermentation (carbonation)?"

 • What could affect fermentation (carbonation)?